cverhelst/Timetable/README.md

 # Project Timetable

-This is a small project that will try to offer a *brute-forced* solution to the problem consists of:
+This is a small project that will try to offer a *brute-forced* solution to the problem consisting of:

 * Courses
 * Rooms